telerik/fiddler-everywhere-docs/user-guide/live-traffic/rules.md

 ### Rules Priority

-By default, the **Rules Queue** will list all created & imported rules based on their priority.
+By default, the **Rules Queue** will list all created and imported rules based on their priority.
 Rules will be executed in the order they appear in the queue (the first rule will be executed first, then the second one, etc.).
 When selecting specific rules and using the explicit **Execute** button, they will also be executed in the order they appear in the queue.

 ### Automatic Rules Execution for Live Traffic

 Use the **Rules** toggle (from the main toolbar) to activate all enabled rules (an enabled rule is one with an active toggle).
-Note that __Live Traffic__ switch should also be turned on to _Capturing_ mode.
+Note that __Live Traffic__ switch have to be turned on to **Capturin** mode.

 ### Explicit Rules Execution